graphile/crystal/README.md

 ## History

-This system was originally built by [Benjie](https://twitter.com/benjie) over a couple of weeks as a proof of concept, growing out of a need for more efficient SQL queries, easier extensibility and greater customisation in [PostGraphQL][].
-Over the next year it slowly matured into the system it is today.
-I'm extremely grateful to
+This system was originally built by [Benjie](https://twitter.com/benjie) over a couple of weeks as a proof of concept, growing out of a need for more efficient SQL queries, easier extensibility and greater customisation in [PostGraphQL][postgraphile].
-[Caleb Meredith][] for the stellar work he put into PostGraphQL, and to the community who helped me come up with this idea.
+Over the next year thanks to the input of the community and ongoing development and testing it matured into the production-ready system it is today.
+I'm extremely grateful to [Caleb Meredith][] for the stellar work he put into PostGraphQL, and to the community who helped me come up with this idea.

 ## Development